zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 | Liferay DXP (Subscription) | Go to the [*Downloads* page](https://customer.liferay.com/group/customer/downloads) and select the DXP version and the _Product/Service Packs_ file type.
 In the listing that appears, click _Download_ for the _Liferay DXP Upgrade Client_. |
 | Liferay DXP CE | Go to the [_Downloads_ page](https://www.liferay.com/downloads-community) and select _Download_ for _Liferay Portal Tools for 7.x_. |

-You can a configure the upgrade before invoking the upgrade tool using properties files or at the start of the upgrade tool run using the tool's command line interface (CLI).
-Both ways produce properties files that specify the database connection, DXP and application server library locations, and required portal properties.
-To create the properties files ahead of time, follow the [Upgrade Tool Reference](../reference/database-upgrade-tool-reference.md).
-Otherwise, configure the upgrade on the fly as you run the upgrade tool next.
+Configure the upgrade tool by running it using the tool's command line interface, or by [using properties files](../reference/database-upgrade-tool-reference.md#manual-configuration).

 ## Upgrade Tool Usage